Abdulrahman-Mohamed-Amin/simple-portfilo/README.md

-# 💼 Personal Portfolio
+# 💼 Portfolio

-Welcome to my Personal Portfolio!
-This project is a showcase of my work, skills, and projects, built using the Angular framework.
+Portfolio!
+This project is a showcase of work, skills, and projects, built using the Angular framework.
 #### [Project Demo](https://abdulrahman-mohamed-amin.github.io/simple-portfilo/)
 ## Introduction 💡